Black Light Attack!: Plot

 During the TGS after party, Danny's body paint—after performing as a robot—had not washed off and could be seen under the black lights at the party.
 As he knows about Danny and Liz's relationship, Jack later uses a black light on Liz to reveal body paint all over her—transferred from Danny—revealing to her that he knows about their relationship.
 Jack tells Liz to end the relationship, but she hesitates.
 Eventually, she tries to break if off with Danny, but when she sees him wearing a CHiPs costume, she changes her mind.
 Jack confronts Liz on the whereabouts of Danny, as Danny had skipped lunch with him, only for Jack to see Danny's CHiPs badge in her office.
 He orders her to end the relationship immediately, but Liz refuses, believing Jack is jealous.
 Simultaneously, Liz urges Jenna to come clean about her real age to the TGS staff, but Jenna balks at the idea.
 Liz tells Jenna if she tells everyone her real age, she will reveal her "friend Tom...
 Tom Selleck" her mustache, to which Jenna agrees.
 Later, Liz walks by the staff with the mustache in her face.
 Jenna thanks Liz for this, and as a result, Jenna accepts the role of the mother on Gossip Girl.

 Knowing that Liz will not break off with Danny, Jack tells Danny he knows about the two.
-He lies to Danny by telling him he's infatuated with Liz, hoping that Danny will end it with Liz, which he does.
+He lies to Danny by telling him he's in love with Liz, hoping that Danny will end it with Liz, which he does.
 After Sue returns from a night of partying, Tracy tells her that all he wanted to do was to be a father figure to her.
 Liz enters Tracy's dressing room—with the mustache intact—to take Sue back to the writers' room, as Liz had been looking for her.
 At the end, Tracy wonders if he can go through his experience with Sue if he has a daughter, to which Kenneth says he thinks he can.